tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/enterprise-destinations.md

 ---
 # Audience and Profile Activation to Enterprise Destinations Blueprint

-Replication and update of profile and audience changes to enterprise data stores for activation and reporting use cases.
+Replication and update of profile and audience changes to enterprise data stores for activation and reporting use cases. <!-- This sentence is difficult to mentally process because there's no verb.
+Describe what the customer can do with this feature.
+The first paragraph on a page should not be an abstract description.-->

-Initiate a sales or support action to the customer through notification of a customer action from the [!UICONTROL Real-time Customer Data Platform] to enterprise systems and applications.
+Initiate a sales or support action to the customer through notification of a customer action from the [!UICONTROL Real-time Customer Data Platform] to enterprise systems and applications. <!-- What kinds of sales or support actions?
+You might add a "For example...."
+The content in these blueprints should be more simple and friendly.-->

 ## Use Cases

-* Profile and Audience activation to cloud storage destinations or streaming destinations for enterprise tracking, storage, analysis, and activation of customer data and insights.
+* Profile and audience activation to cloud storage destinations, or streaming destinations for enterprise tracking, storage, analysis, and activation of customer data and insights.

 ## Applications